Professor of Criminology, Law and Society

 • Steen, Sara, Chris Bader and Charis E. Kubrin.
 1999. “ Rethinking the Graduate Seminar.”
 Teaching Sociology 27:167-173.

-• Kubrin, Charis E. Forthcoming.
+• Kubrin, Charis E. 2015.
 “Cultural Disorganization and Crime.”
-In Francis T. Cullen, Pamela Wilcox, Robert J. Sampson, and Brendan Dooley (Eds.), Challenging Criminological Theory: The Legacy of Ruth Kornhauser.
+Pp. 193-213 in Francis T. Cullen, Pamela Wilcox, Robert J. Sampson, and Brendan Dooley (Eds.), Challenging Criminological Theory: The Legacy of Ruth Kornhauser.
 Transaction Publishers.

 • Trager, Glenn and Charis E. Kubrin.
 2014.
 "Complicating the Immigration-Crime Nexus: Theorizing the Role of Gender in the Relationship between Immigration and Crime.”
 Pp. 527-548 in Rosemary Gartner and Bill McCarthy (Eds.), The Oxford Handbook of Gender, Sex, and Crime.
 New York: Oxford University Press.

 • Kubrin, Charis E. and Glenn Trager.
 2014.
 "Immigration and Crime in U.S. Communities: Charting Some Promising New Directions in Research."
 Pp. 529-550 in Sandra M. Bucerius and Michael Tonry (Eds.), The Oxford Handbook on Ethnicity, Crime, and Immigration.
 New York: Oxford University Press.